entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Fragoso et al. (2018, p.
+> - Clement *et al.* (2024): "Fragoso et al. (2018, p.
 12) noticed a difference of profile for the parietal shield (their "frontoparietal shield") in terms of its curvature among species of *Axelrodichthys*.
 Cavin et al. (2020, char.
 52) define a character as the dorsal outline of the ethmoid portion in lateral view.
 Two character-states were used by Cavin et al. (2020, char.
 52): straight or convex (0) and concave (1).
 We divide the conditions into three character-states that form a morphocline."

 > - The coding of *Qujingodus* is 1.